bexelbie/bexelbie.github.io/_posts/2015-10-12-LinuxCon-Europe-Trip-Report.md

 Rather than recap every talk I attended, I'll talk about the event from the perspective of a software engineer working with container-related technologies.
 In my $dayjob I focus on [Project Atomic](http://www.projectatomic.io), a collection of container-related technologies that make containers easier to implement and deploy.
 While the project focuses on Docker containers and tends to use the Kubernetes orchestrator, Atomic is really container-technology agnostic.

-Read more over at [community.redhat.com](http://community.redhat.com/blog/2015/10/a-containers-eye-view-of-linuxcon-eu/) where this was originally posted.
+Read more over at the [Red Hat Community Blog](http://community.redhat.com/blog/2015/10/a-containers-eye-view-of-linuxcon-eu/) where this was originally posted.

 <!--
 I attended Alban Crequy's talk, ["Container Mechanics in rkt and Linux"](http://events.linuxfoundation.org/sites/events/files/slides/Container%20mechanics%20in%20rkt%20and%20Linux.pdf).
 Because I don't work directly on Docker (or rkt), I have a comprehension of how the software works, but not of how it is actually implemented.
 Crequy's talk provided an in-depth discussion of namespaces, cgroups, and the like to explain the underlying "judo flips" the kernel does to make a container live in its own world.
 It was great to understand the underlying layers.
 However, I would have appreciated a talk that included specifics on rkt's implementation choices versus Docker.